TheSongOfEnderion/josee/Chapters/Chapter 7 - Housing Solution.md

 Determination and anger filled Cerine's mind.

 The long winded battle occured, a war of attrition that claimed the life of many young soldiers and great warriors.
+Blood splattered in the air, the organs of each soldier piling up and dying the snow a cold red.

 But for the future of this world, no price was too high to pay.